the-drunk-coder/megra/README.md

 Mégra is a mini-language to make music with variable-order markov chains and some other stochastic shenanigans.

+**This is Mégra 1.x !
+Mégra 2.x is in the making and will bring some breaking changes, so stay tuned !**

 ## Installation
 There are currently two ways to install.
 One uses **Portacle** as the underlying editor and is comparatively easy.
 You can find the instructions here: